 Out of the countries I have visited in South East Asia, so far I have found Vietnam to be the cheapest.
-The average cost of meal for one in restaurant in Vietnam is around £4-6, with street food costing as little as £1.
+The average cost of a meal for one in a restaurant in Vietnam is around £4-6, with street food costing as little as £1.

 If you are looking for cheaper alternatives, there are many hostels in Vietnam and you may opt to travel by trains through the country rather than flight (However, it is important to weigh this up with time management.)